Niokolo-Koba National Park

 Most of the park consists of relatively flat woodland savannah and semi-arid Sudanese forest, intermingled with wetlands.
 Wildlife, in numbers unique for this region, includes (at the time of inscription) elephants, lions, leopards, chimpanzees, baboons, hippopotamuses and the derby eland.

-Community Perspective: The park has been labelled “great” by our only reviewer so far, who visited in 2006 and 2008.
+Community Perspective: The park was labelled “great” by our first reviewer, who visited in 2006 and 2008.
 More recently, however, the park has suffered from a severe loss in wildlife numbers due to poaching (IUCN Outlook 2020).
+Els in 2025 found it hard to reach areas with at least some animal activity.

 Map of Niokolo-Koba National Park